Best of Hannity: America's Future Depends on Georgia

 In other words, talk doesn't get you there.

-And if our Trump voters don't get back out, um it'll be a terrible thing for the whole country.
+And if our Trump voters don't get back out, it'll be a terrible thing for the whole country.

 Is that about the same percentage?

-I mean, you're not expecting a vote turnout similar to election day, are you?
+I mean, you're not expecting a vote turnout similar to Election Day, are you?

-Yeah, it's getting too much.
+Yeah, it's strong.

 No, no, no.

-Not stronger than election day, but it is getting stronger.
+Not stronger than Election Day, but it is getting stronger.

-I thought it was weak to begin with, but now the turnout's beginning to look strong for a U.S. Senate runoff in the wintertime, and that's the newest to the benefit of the Republicans.
+I thought it was weak to begin with, but now the turnout's beginning to look strong for a U.S. Senate runoff in the wintertime.

-But what we gotta watch this.
+But we got to watch this.

-The early voting has to stay strong, and Republicans like to vote on election day.
+The early voting has to stay strong, and Republicans like to vote on Election Day.

 You've alluded to it several times, Sean.